ricardocajo/error-monitor-ros-gazebo/README.md

 Automating this analysis could not only relieve this burden from a high-skilled engineer, but also allow for massive parallel executions of tests, that could potentially detect behavioral faults in the robots that would otherwise not be found due to human error or lack of time.

-We have developed a domain-specific language to specify properties of robotic systems in ROS.
+We have developed a domain-specific language to specify the properties of robotic systems in ROS.
 Specifications written by developers in this language can be compiled to a monitor ROS module, that will detect violations of those properties.
 We have used this language to express the temporal and positional properties of robots, and we have automated the monitoring of some behavioral violations of robots in relation to their state or events during a simulation.

 ## Language